kartik-v/yii2-app-practical-a/docs/guide/topic-shared-hosting.md

 ...
 ```

-`www` will be our frontend directory so move the contents of `frontend` into it.
+`www` will be our frontend directory so move the contents of `frontend/web` into it.
 Move the contents of `backend/web`
 into `www/admin`.
 In each case you will need to adjust the paths in `index.php` and `index-test.php`.

 ### Adjust sessions and cookies